refinedmods/refinedstorage2/.github/CONTRIBUTING.md

 The "Unreleased" section in `CHANGELOG.md` is parsed and a GitHub release is created with the changelog body and relevant artifacts.

-After that, a Discord notification is sent.
+After that, a Discord and Twitter notification is sent.

 ## Modules